 In addition to supporting the Waupaca Chain Skiers, the Association awards a scholarship to a graduating senior selected by the Waupaca High School Scholarship Foundation who plans to attend a two year technical college or four year university to pursue a degree in the field of Natural Resources/Environmental Studies.
 If you know a deserving Waupaca High senior planning to pursue environmental studies, encourage them to contact the Waupaca High School Scholarship Foundation.

 Officers & Directors

-Communications Committee: Purpose is to receive, gather and disburse information that educates, informs, and connects Association members and non-members.
+Communications Committee: The purpose is to receive, gather and disburse information that educates, informs, and connects Association members and non-members.
 The responsibilities of this committee include the annual newsletter, the Association’s website, and email blasts.

 Neighborhood Chairpersons Committee: Neighborhood Chairpersons provide an important link between the Association members and the Board of Directors, with the Neighborhood Chairpersons serving as ambassadors for the Association in the 33 Chain neighborhoods.
 In addition to keeping in touch with Chain property owners, the Neighborhood Chairpersons deliver the Who’s Hoo, which includes updated contact and safety information.

-Nominating Committee: Consisting of the Association’s President and Vice President, the purpose of the committee is to establish and maintain a pool of interested Association members for potential Association Board seats.
+Nominating Committee: Consisting of the Association’s President and Vice President, the committee's purpose is to establish and maintain a pool of interested Association members for potential Association Board seats.

 Signs Committee: The sign committee maintains the white lake signs located at lake borders designating whether the lake is slow-no wake and the green arrow signs for the Chain streets.